joakimoh/AtomTapeUtils/README.md

 # MMBUtil

 The utility MMBUtil is able to decode and encode MMB files (stores multiple BBC Micro SSD/DSD disk images into a single, containerized file).
 When you decode an MMB file, the resulting SSD/DSD files will be put in one directory.
-In a similar way, when you want to create a single MMB file you should put all the SSD/DSD files you want to include in a single directory before enoding them.
+In a similar way, when you want to create a single MMB file you should put all the SSD/DSD files you want to include in a single directory before encoding them.